KMilhan/Laser-Cloud-Viewer/README.md

 Laser_Cloud_Viewer
 ==================

 View, Merge, Segment, Noise Remove Laser Scanned Point Cloud.
-Based on PCL and its dependency and FLTK.
+Based on PCL and its dependencies and FLTK.

 Currently, parameters are fine-tuned for 3D scanned ASCII data file from "LEICA C10", though you can adjust them as you wish.